Bill

 AI Summary

-This bill requires higher education institutions in Wisconsin, including University of Wisconsin System schools, technical colleges, and private nonprofit colleges, to annually report comprehensive data about their undergraduate degree programs.
-Starting July 1, 2027, these institutions must provide detailed information including graduates' average salaries (both immediately after graduation and five years later), average student debt upon graduation, graduation rates, total cost of attendance, available financial aid, and their top 10 most popular degree programs.
-The Higher Educational Aids Board (HEAB) will compile this data into an easily comparable electronic document and pair it with a list of the state's 50 most in-demand jobs, including their average starting salaries and required education levels.
-Beginning in the 2027-28 school year, the Department of Public Instruction must provide this electronic document to school boards, who will then share it with high school juniors and seniors as part of their academic and career planning services.
-The goal is to provide students with transparent, comprehensive information to help them make informed decisions about their higher education and career paths.
+This bill establishes a comprehensive reporting system for higher education institutions in Wisconsin to provide detailed data about student outcomes and costs.
+Starting in July 2027, colleges and universities (including technical colleges and private institutions) must annually report key information such as average graduate salaries (both 6 months and 5 years after graduation), broken down by major; average student debt upon graduation; graduation rates; total cost of attendance; available financial aid; and the ten most popular degree programs.
+The Higher Educational Aids Board is tasked with creating a publicly accessible list of the 50 most in-demand jobs in the state, including their average starting salaries and required education levels.
+The board will also compile the institutional data into an electronic document that can be easily compared across different schools.
+Beginning in the 2027-28 school year, the Department of Public Instruction must provide this document to school districts, which are then required to share it with high school students (grades 10-12) as part of their academic and career planning services.
+The goal of this bill is to provide more transparent and actionable information to help students make informed decisions about higher education and career paths.

 Committee Categories